What the operationalisation of Article 6 could mean for Southeast Asia

 In a pre-COP meeting in October, the supervisory body responsible for creating the United Nations carbon market under the Paris Agreement adopted mandatory safeguards that are applicable for activities under Article 6 – a section in the treaty which lays out the rules for countries to trade carbon credits to meet their national climate targets.

 The standards include requirements for developing and assessing projects that allow countries to trade reductions in carbon emissions, as well as projects that remove greenhouse gases from the atmosphere under Article 6.4.
-Such benchmarks needed direct approval from COP in the past, but this time, the body finalised and adopted the standards under their own supervision.
+Such benchmarks needed direct approval from COP in the past, but this time, the body finalised and adopted the standards under its own supervision.

 The full implementation of Article 6 is seen as “crucial” for Southeast Asian countries to achieve their low-carbon pledges, said climate negotiation experts at a virtual forum held in 28 October.